 Using DKIM & With Third Party DNS

-There are three core steps to adding DKIM & SPF records to your third party DNS provider:
+There are three core steps to adding DKIM & SPF records to your third-party DNS provider:

-- Step 1: Ensure DKIM & SPF are Enabled
+- Step 1: Ensure DKIM & SPF are Enabled ↴

-- Step 2: Copy Your SPF and Locate Your DKIM-Signature
+- Step 2: Copy Your SPF and Locate Your DKIM-Signature ↴

-- Step 3: Add SPF and DKIM Records to Your DNS Zone
+- Step 3: Add SPF and DKIM Records to Your DNS Zone ↴

-Ensure DKIM & SPF are Enabled
+Step 1: Ensure DKIM & SPF are Enabled

-The first step is to ensure that both DKIM and SPF are working properly on your cPanel:
+The first step is to ensure that both DKIM and SPF are working properly on your cPanel.

-- Log into your cPanel
+- Log in to your cPanel.

-Note: If you are already using third-party DNS the required DKIM record will be provided here when the service is enabled.
+If it says Problems Exist (DKIM and SPF) or Problems Exist (DKIM), click Repair.
+Select Generate Local DKIM Key, then Repair to save the changes.Note: If you are already using third-party DNS, the required DKIM record will be provided here when the service is enabled.

-If your DNS is already pointed at your third party DNS host, you may copy the DKIM record and raw SPF record provided on this page and skip to step 3.
+If your DNS is already pointed at your third-party DNS host, you may copy the DKIM record, and raw SPF record provided on this page and skip to Step 3.

-Find and Copy Your DKIM-Signature
+Step 2: Find and Copy Your DKIM-Signature

-To get your DKIM record you will need to be able to view your full email headers.
+To get your DKIM record, you will need to be able to view your full email headers.

-To do this, you will need to send mail to yourself at an external email address, such as Gmail, Yahoo, or a domain hosted on another server, then check the email headers.
+- To do this, send mail to yourself using an external email address, such as Gmail, Yahoo, or a domain hosted on another server, then check the email headers.
 Alternatively, you may use a service such as ISnotSPAM.

-Once you have the headers from an outbound email, look for this section:
+- Once you have the headers from an outbound email, look for this section:

 DKIM-Signature: v=1; a=rsa-sha256; q=dns/txt; c=relaxed/relaxed; d=hgunlimited.com; s=default; h=Message-ID:Subject:To:From:Date: Content-Transfer-Encoding:Content-Type:MIME-Version; bh=JUmMmS1Lna1PPFKxOCvqS3v+fr8dj4qCwpvucGl1i2o=; b=TNH8rwqFBvZO2m9qcXLollRx82xvvo9RYsfIMl34/k6XMD3WiB6LGMSDCw715EAca6RadiTAq7LtOfAIYhiJ4DE0hPOMnvKGWweypTZLz8cw+x9Zx4I03is55TuxIS5+Vk4g0F5V+gv5Ddr5m8Gni80Yx22aL9qrYkZInBdkU3Z0lTavUgxdLdARscOcS4apQmuOnQfOqOPR8Nof1tg3YhiLs6cTQ/cR+6fT0gngw9+70owkSpY6mydOl1KLDpJBYWHNgyoBFQhx+QqalFZMIj+w2i+3yBdP+EE0nUhBS2J5rxpTett+cfV4Mkmoc88yI1zFYdyld4xBWeeZvgGBmw==;

-You will need to copy the entire value after DKIM-Signature: for creating your DKIM record.
+- You will need to copy the entire value after DKIM-Signature: for creating your DKIM record.
 Once you have both the raw SPF record and the DKIM record, you may proceed to the next step.

-Add SPF and DKIM Records to Your DNS Zone
+Step 3: Add SPF and DKIM Records to Your DNS Zone

 Once you have the values for your SPF and DKIM records, you will need to create 2 TXT records at your third party DNS provider: